valdar/infinispan-arquillian-testing/README.md

 An exmple project showing a testing approach with arquillian for infinspan in a j2ee context.

 # Hot to build and run
-for builing and running the project you need maven 3 installed and this in your m2/settings.xml:
+For builing and running the project you need maven 3 installed and this in your m2/settings.xml:
 ```xml
 <profiles>
     <id>jboss-ga-repository</id>